sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The Changelog](https://changelog.com/podcast) : A weekly conversation that gets to the heart of open source technologies and the people who create them.
 - [Front End Happy Hour](http://frontendhappyhour.com) : A podcast featuring a panel of Software Engineers from Netflix, Evernote, Atlassian & LinkedIn talking over drinks about all things Front End development.
 - [React Native Radio](https://devchat.tv/react-native-radio) : A weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React.
+- [IPhreaks](https://devchat.tv/iphreaks) : A weekly group discussion about iOS development and related technology by development veterans.
+We discuss Apple, tools, practices, and code.

 ## Building a Simple Compiler/Interpreter